 How To Get The Perfect Eyebrow Shape

 There are two steps in achieving the perfect brows.
-The first step to get the perfect eyebrow shape is shaping them properly.
+The first step to getting the perfect eyebrow shape is shaping them properly.
 The second one is touching them up with makeup (though if you have power-brows like Cara you won’t need this step!).

 I’m going to cover both in this article.